safesoftware/FMETraining/README.md

 ## Training Resources

-To complete this training you need a licensed version of FME Desktop installed.
+To complete this training, you need a licensed version of FME Desktop installed.
 You can request a [free trial](https://www.safe.com/fme/fme-desktop/trial-download/) or may be eligible for a [grant license](https://www.safe.com/free-fme-licenses/).
-The training material is produced using FME Desktop 2018.1, but many of the steps will be applicable for older versions.
+The training material is produced using FME Desktop 2018.1, but many of the steps are applicable to older versions.

-Data can be downloaded [here](https://s3.amazonaws.com/FMEData/FMEData2018.zip).
-After downloading, extract the data to `C:\FMEData2018`.
+You can download the data [here](https://s3.amazonaws.com/FMEData/FMEData2018.zip).
+After downloading, extract the data to C:\FMEData2018.